Ever wonder how batteries work?

 Zenn and EEStor are working together to produce an electric car that's powered with an ultracapacitor, which uses the molecular properties of barium titanate to collect a lot of electrons in one place, then send them off in an orderly fashion like kids on a fire drill.

-Tough part is, it's difficult to produce lots of this barium titanate that's pure enough.
-Tiny impurities can send the electrons tumbling out in a chaotic rush, flash-frying anything in their path to the ground - like you.
+Tough part is, I guess it's difficult to produce lots of this barium titanate that's pure enough.
+Tiny impurities can send the electrons tumbling out in a chaotic rush, flash-frying anything in their path to the ground - like for instance you.

 Here's the bottom line, boys...